Hugh Kindersley, 2nd Baron Kindersley: War service

 Kindersley was commissioned into the Scots Guards in 1917 and served during the First World War.
 He was awarded the Military Cross in 1918.
 He rejoined as a lieutenant in the Regular Army Reserve of Officers from 12 November 1938 and at the outbreak of the Second World War he rejoined the Scots Guards.
 He later commanded a tank battalion of the Scots Guards in the Guards Armoured Division.

 He completed a parachute training course and qualified as a glider pilot.
-In May 1943, promoted to acting Brigadier, The Honourable Hugh Kindersley was appointed Commanding officer of the 6th Airlanding Brigade.
+In May 1943, promoted to acting Brigadier, Kindersley was appointed Commanding officer of the 6th Airlanding Brigade.
 It was on his recommendation that Major John Howard and D Company 2nd Oxfordshire and Buckinghamshire Light Infantry (the 52nd) were selected to lead the coup de main operation at Pegasus Bridge and Horsa Bridge before the Allied invasion of the Normandy beaches began.
 Kindersley commanded 6 Airlanding Brigade, part of 6th Airborne Division, during the Normandy landings on D Day, 6 June 1944, landing at 03.30 hours with 6 Airborne divisional headquarters.
 He was later wounded during the Battle of Bréville, and evacuated to England.
 Brigadier Edwin Flavell replaced him as commanding officer of 6 Airlanding Brigade.

 Kindersley was appointed a Member of the Order of the British Empire (OBE) in 1941 and Commander of the Order of the British Empire (CBE) in 1945.